Home » By Dish Type » Soups and Salads » Best Italian Pasta Salad With Pepperoni

 italian pasta salad ingredients in bowls

-This recipe will make [number of servings].
+This recipe will make 8 side dish servings.

 Here is your shopping list: